jabardigitalservice/jds-color-system/README.md

 ## ✨ Introduction

 Add Jabar Design System's Color Tokens to your Tailwind CSS config file.
 You can choose to extend, or override Tailwind CSS default colors.
-No more manually _✨copy and paste✨_ color from Figma to you code.
+No more manually _✨copy and paste✨_ color from Figma to your code.

 ## 🦄 Available Colors